 “Apologies aren’t meant to change the past, they are meant to change the future.”– Kevin Hancock

 An apology is not only beneficial for the receiver.
-Apologizing can restore a sense of well-being and integrity for the person who was in the wrong.
+Apologising can restore a sense of well-being and integrity for the person who was in the wrong.

-When you fight with your partner and they apologize, what counts the most is the behavior that follows.
+When you fight with your partner and they apologise, what counts the most is the behaviour that follows.

-An apology can be easily forgotten if after the apology you engage in the same behavior.
+An apology can be easily forgotten if after the apology you engage in the same behaviour.
 It is important after the apology to do whatever it is necessary to rebuild trust.

 Arguments are never solved between couples when the behaviour of the partner that was in the wrong remains unchanged.

 I hope this article taught you how to improve the communication in your relationship.
 Learning to communicate difficult feelings, expressing your vulnerabilities, setting boundaries, accepting criticism and apologising are the cornerstone of healthy relationships.